-The process of testing can vary from manufacturer to manufacturer, but generally, the drive is connected to special testing equipment to diagnose any faults that it may have.
-These faults corrected by either changing physical components of the drive or marking out bad blocks.
-After the repair is completed, the drive is re-tested just as a new one would be and if it passes the test, it receives the recertified label.
+The process of testing can vary however; generally, special drive testing equipment diagnoses faults and corrects them by either changing physical components or marking out bad blocks.
+After the repair, it undergoes further testing just as a new drive would be, and if it passes the tests, then it receives the recertified label.

 A hard drive is a very complex electronic data storage device with many components that can fail.
 A drive can have faulty heads, platters, and bearings.
 Sometimes a drive may simply fail to power up, in which case it may require a replacement PCB.
 This type of repair requires a remap of the defects table on the ROM chip.

-Reliability: Drives that are tested at the factory by the manufacturer are generally reliable, however exactly how reliable is very difficult to quantify even by the manufacturer.
-As a rough estimate, the length of the warranty and the cost of the drive is normally a good indication of its reliability.
+Drives tested at the factory by the manufacturer are generally reliable, however exactly how reliable is very difficult to quantify even by the manufacturer.
+As a rough estimate, the length of the warranty and the cost of the drive typically indicate its reliability.

 Almost all major manufacturers of hard drives sell recertified drives.
-There are one or two manufacturers that will not sell such hard drives as a measure to guard their reputation for manufacturing high reliability drives.
+One or two manufacturers will not sell such drives as a measure to protect their reputation.

-Typically a large scale PC manufacturer will order a large batch of new hard drives directly from the factory.
-A very small percentage of those drives will be found to have a fault.
-This is normally detected by the engineers when the PC is switched on for the first time and tested.
-These faulty drives are then taken out of the PC and repacked.
-They are normally shipped back to the manufacturer in large pallets.
-The manufacturer then re-tests the drives to figure out what went wrong with them.
+Typically, a large-scale PC manufacturer will order a large batch of new hard drives directly from the factory.
+A very small percentage of those drives may exhibit faults, normally detected by the technician at power up, and therefore returned.
+The manufacturer then re-tests the drives to figure out what went wrong.
 This information also helps them to design and manufacture better drives.

-Since the manufacturer will be receiving faulty returns from all over the world, a mountain of faulty drives soon piles up in their warehouse.
-Each faulty drive represents a loss to the manufacturer.
-A special repair department is then set up to test each drive and to bring it back to working order.
-Majority of the drives are repaired and brought back to working order.
-They are then thoroughly tested.
-Often a repaired drive will undergo more tests than a new one as the manufacturer has their reputation on the line.
+Since the manufacturer will be receiving returns from all over the world, a mountain of faulty drives soon piles up in their warehouse.
+Each faulty drive represents a loss; hence, a special repair department is set up to test each drive to bring it back to working order.
+The repaired drives are thoroughly tested and they undergo more stringent tests than a new one, as the manufacturer has their reputation on the line.

-Reliability and Reputation: Manufacturers will sometimes remove their branding and sell the drives as unbranded.
-This helps them to minimise their losses and it also protects their reputation should the drives fail again.
+Some manufacturers remove their branding and sell these recertified drives as unbranded.
+This helps them to minimise their losses and it protects their reputation should the drives fail again.
 They also use third party distributors to take care of any further failures.
-In essence they wash their hands of them as it saves them time and money in the long run.
+In essence, they disown them as it saves them time and money in the end.

-There are many small scale PC manufacturers that are happy to buy these unbranded and recertified drives simply because they are so cheap.
-When bought in large quantities (pallets) from the manufacturer each drive costs around £4, whilst a branded one will retail at £50 approximately.
+Many small-scale PC manufacturers are happy to buy these unbranded and recertified drives simply because they are so cheap.
+When bought in large quantities or pallets from the manufacturer, each drive costs around £4, whilst a branded drive will retail at approximately £100.

-Corner PC Shops normally make a living out of building PC Clones.
-Generally the clones are made from parts that are recertified.
-You can also buy recertified motherboards, memory, CPU, and peripherals.
+Small shops that make a living out of building PC clones will buy these drives, and their computers typically consist of recertified parts as you can also buy recertified motherboards, memory, CPU, and peripherals.

-If a drive has the manufacturers branding on it, and it is a well known reputable manufacturer, then chances are that the drive will be reasonably reliable for use.
-After all the manufacturer has their reputation on the line.
-If the manufacturer is one that you have never heard of before, then I'd stay away from it.
+If a drive has the manufacturers branding on it, and it is a well-known reputable manufacturer, then chances are that the drive will be reasonably reliable for use.
+After all, the manufacturer has their reputation on the line.
+If the drive is unbranded, or some name that you have never heard of before, then I would stay away from it.

-If the manufacturer is providing a 1 year warranty then that is a good sign as well.
-However make sure that it is the manufacturer that is providing the warranty and not the seller.
-A manufacturers warranty provides more confidence to the reliability than the sellers.
+If the manufacturer is providing a 1-year warranty then that is a good sign as well.
+Make sure it is the manufacturer providing the warranty and not the seller.
+A manufacturer’s warranty provides more confidence to reliability.

-If the seller is clearly mentioning that the drives are recertified then that is a good thing also.
-It means that the seller is honest and up front.
-As there are many sellers who would be happy to sell these types of drives as new by removing the label and charging the full retail price.
-You can fall into a trap there as well.
-My Friend Rufus... once bought a drive from a High Street shop and it crashed after a week.
-After contacting the factory and tracking the serial numbers it transpired that the drive was a recertified one.
-Of course Rufus went straight to Consumer Protection and managed to get his money back.
+If the seller is clearly describing the drive as recertified, then that is a good thing also because it means that the seller is honest and up front.
+There are many sellers who would be happy to sell these types of drives as new by removing the label and charging the full retail price.

-Is it worth it?: It is very difficult to tell if it is worth it because it is literally pot luck.
-You could get a drive that works fine for many years, or you could get one that fails after a year, or one that fails within the year.
-It's difficult to tell which is why the manufacturer is selling them so cheap.
-Generally these drives tend to work fine for many people.
+It is very difficult to tell if it is worth it because it is literally potluck.
+You could get a drive that works fine for many years, or you could get one that fails after a year.
+Alternatively, it may fail within months.
+It is difficult to tell which is why the manufacturer is selling them so cheap.
+Generally, these drives tend to work fine for many people.

-I personally would never use such a drive because my data is very valuable to me and I would never risk losing it.
+I personally would never use such a drive because my data is very valuable to me and I could never risk losing it.